-i.
-Self-Assessment Report (as noted in Section 9.2 of this Manual) - Digital Format.

-- ii.
-Supporting Material Document (as noted in Section 9.3 of this Manual) Digital format including details of the syllabus. - iii.
+- Self-Assessment Report (as noted in Section 9.2 of this Standard) Digital Format - ii.
+Supporting Material Document (as noted in Section 9.3 of this Standard) Digital format including details of the syllabus. - iii.
 Appendix F (Checklist of Documents for Accreditation/Approval of New Programme and Relevant Information)